BrunoArsioli/llama-optimus/README.md

 - **Bayesian optimization** (Optuna) is used to maximize tokens/sec for prompt processing, generation or both
 - **Estimates user-specified GPU layer count (`-ngl`).**
 - **Supports override patterns for --override-tensor**: allows you to optimize advanced memory offloading for large models or low VRAM systems.
-- **Automatic system warmup detection** to ensure benchmarking is done under real-world, “steady-state” conditions.
+- **Built in system warmup** to ensure benchmarking is done under real-world, “steady-state” conditions.
 - **Grid search over categorical parameters** (for flags like --override-tensor and --flash-attn ) combined with Bayesian tuning of numerical ones.
 - **CLI interface:** All major parameters and paths are settable via command line or environment variable.
 - **Built on:** [Optuna](https://optuna.org/) for hyperparameter optimization and [llama.cpp](https://github.com/ggerganov/llama.cpp) for inference.
 - Adapts to Apple Silicon, Linux x86, and NVIDIA GPU systems
 - Outputs copy-paste-ready commands for `llama-server` and `llama-bench`
+- Automatically runs `llama-bench` (at the end) comparing *optimized* vs. *non-optimized* results.
 - **Quick & robust benchmarks:** Controllable via `-repeat` and `--n-tokens` flags which set the number of llama-bench repetitions per trial, and the number of tokens used when estimating tokens/s velocity in prompt processing (pp) and text generation (tg).

 ---